 To score golds: Imperial is any arrow scoring 9; metric is any arrow scoring 10 (and ‘X’s must be in the inner X ring).

 Note for scoring: if shooting Imperial rounds (5-zone scoring) then even hits=even score, odd hits=odd score.

 At Warlingham we shoot both AGB Imperial and Metric rounds.

 A rather relaxed form of archery that also takes skill and power to reach and hit the target

 Under AGB rules you shoot at a 12” flag.
 Can be 1 or 2-way.
-Gents shoot at 180 yards; ladies at 140 yards and juniors shorter distances depending on age and gender.
+Gents shoot at 180 yards; ladies at 140 yards and juniors shorter distances depending on age.
 A round consists of 36 arrows, shot in 6 ends of 6 arrows and 6 sighters are permitted for each round, each way.
 So a double 1 way shoot = 2 rounds.
-There is 5 zone scoring, 5 to 1, based on distance from flag (within 18” = 5; 3’ = 4; 6’ = 3; 9’ = 2; 12’ = 1).
+There is 5 zone scoring, 5 to 1, based on distance from flag (within 18”=5; 3’=4; 6’=3; 9’=2; 12’=1).
 An arrow’s score is determined by where the arrow shaft enters the ground - if it is lying flat on the ground then the position of the pile determines the score.
 Line cutters are awarded the higher score.

 You can earn classification levels, as with target and field, with Clout archery.
 This scheme is administered by the Northern Counties Archery Society (NCAS).